mocha-maker/github-finder/README.md

 This is a part of the "React Front to Back 2022" Course by Brad Traversy.

-This app searched Github users and displays their info by connecting to Github's API.
+This app searches Github users and displays their info on custom pages by connecting to Github's API.

 # Built With